mail4hafij/CookieAuthentication/README.md

 # CookieAuthentication
-A basic Cookie based authentication.
+A simple cookie based authentication in Asp.net core.